 Deborah A Stokes, Martha S Lappin Behavioral and Brain Functions 2010, 6:9

 Traditional peripheral biofeedback has grade A evidence for effectively treating migraines.
 Two newer forms of neurobiofeedback, EEG biofeedback and hemoencephalography biofeedback were combined with thermal handwarming biofeedback to treat 37 migraineurs in a clinical outpatient setting.
 Methods: 37 migraine patients underwent an average of 40 neurofeedback sessions combined with thermal biofeedback in an outpatient biofeedback clinic.
 All patients were on at least one type of medication for migraine; preventive, abortive or rescue.
-Patients kept daily headache diaries a minimum of two weeks prior to treatment and throughout treatment showing symptom frequency, severity, duration and medications used.
+Patients kept daily headache diaries a minimum of two weeks prior to treatment and throughout treatment showing symptom frequency, severity, duration, and medications used.
 Treatments were conducted an average of three times weekly over an average span of 6 months.
 Headache diaries were examined after treatment and a formal interview was conducted.
-After an average of 14.5 months following treatment, a formal interview was conducted in order to ascertain duration of treatment effects.
+After an average of 14.5 months following treatment, a formal interview was conducted in order to ascertain the duration of treatment effects.

 View The Full Article: https://behavioralandbrainfunctions.biomedcentral.com/articles/10.1186/1744-9081-6-9

 Neurofeedback for Insomnia: A Pilot Study of Z-Score SMR and Individualized Protocols